Monday, February 20, 2012

 Unemployment & How To Avoid It!

-I was thinking about the great students that I teach and wondering what they should be doing today to increase their odds of NOT being one of the future unemployed in our country’s unemployment statistics.
-But before I give that advice, let’s first look at the composition of the unemployed using the official unemployment statistics as reported by the Government's Bureau of Labor Statistics (BLS) for the most recent September 2011 monthly unemployment report:
+I was thinking about the talented students that I teach and wondering what they should be doing TODAY to increase their odds of NOT being one of the future unemployed in our country’s unemployment statistics.
+But before I give that advice, let’s first look at the composition of the unemployed using the official unemployment statistics as reported by the Government's Bureau of Labor Statistics (BLS) for the most recent October 2015 monthly unemployment report:

-8.4% unemployment for those with some college, but not a bachelor degree
+4.4% unemployment for those with some college or an associate's degree

-9.7% unemployment for those with a high school degree, but no college
+5.2% unemployment for those with a high school degree (no college)

 Besides teaching Economics, I also teach Personal Finance.
-When learning about careers in Personal Finance, I suggest to my students that they should be concerned more about majoring in “LIFE”, rather than majoring in Marketing, History, Education, Economics, or Political Science.
-Moreover, they should even be just as concerned about "majoring in LIFE" as they are in whether they will be accepted to Virginia Tech, William & Mary, Duke, or Georgetown.
+When learning about careers in Personal Finance, I suggest to my students that they should be concerned more majoring in “LIFE”, as an equally important second major to majors such as Marketing, History, Education, Economics, or Political Science.
+Moreover, they should be just as focused on majoring in LIFE as they are in trying to get accepted to Virginia Tech, James Madison University, the University of North Carolina, or Georgetown.
 By majoring in LIFE they are more apt to have the best college experience and career possible, and increase their likelihood of never being unemployed.

 So, you might be asking, what exactly is this LIFE major?